Zombies 3: Viewership

-Critical reception
+Critical response

 On the review aggregator website Rotten Tomatoes, 75% of 8 critics' reviews are positive, with an average rating of 6.30/10.

-Sourav Chakraborty of Sportskeeda found Zombies 3 to be a solid finale in the Zombies franchise, praised the movie for its depiction of love, acceptance, and equality, applauded the soundtrack of the film across its songs and the chemistry between the characters, and complimented the premise involving extraterrestrial characters.
-John Serba of Decider praised the music and the choreography, stating the songs manage to be appealing, and complimented the film's message dealing with acceptance and inclusion, while finding the movie colorful, garish, and sometimes nonsensical.
-Jennifer Green of Common Sense Media rated the film 3 ouf of 5 stars, praised the presence of positive messages and role models, citing diversity, equality, and inclusion, and complimented the diverse representations.
+Sourav Chakraborty of Sportskeeda found Zombies 3 to be a solid finale in the Zombies franchise, praised the film for its depiction of love, acceptance, and equality, applauded the soundtrack of the film across its songs and the chemistry between the characters, and complimented the premise involving extraterrestrial characters.
+John Serba of Decider praised the music and the choreography, stating the songs manage to be appealing, and complimented the film's message dealing with acceptance and inclusion, while finding the film colorful, garish, and sometimes nonsensical.
+Jennifer Green of Common Sense Media rated the film 3 out of 5 stars, praised the presence of positive messages and role models, citing diversity, equality, and inclusion, and complimented the diverse representations.

 Lena Wilson of The New York Times wrote that the film is much more than "90 minutes of silliness" and praised its tone, but criticized how Zombies 3 portrayed socio-cultural differences, specifically Terry Hu's queer character.
 Brian Lowry of CNN found the film energic and progressive, but wrote that the film was "dead on arrival" and "hard to get fired up for," voicing concern at the use of aliens (which he found clichéd) after the first two films had depicted zombies and werewolves, and found the songs to be of mediocre quality, except "I'm Finally Me" and the reprise of "Someday."

 Accolades

-The film received a nomination for Outstanding Kids and Family Programming - Live Action at the 34th GLAAD Media Awards.
-It received a nomination for Excellence in Crafts - Illustrations at the 2023 CAFTCAD Awards.

-Future

-Disney has neither confirmed nor denied a fourth feature-length Zombies installment, and sources conflict on whether a fourth film is likely to be made.
-Manheim has stated that Zombies 3 "does a very good job at wrapping up [the Zombies franchise]", though he also left open the possibility of a fourth film, and believes the decision to produce Zombies 4 depends on the reception of Zombies 3 and "if the stars align".

-Disney has announced, however, that an animated series titled ZOMBIES: The Re-Animated Series is currently in production.
+Sequel

+On February 10, 2024, Disney Branded Television greenlit a fourth film, titled Zombies 4: Dawn of the Vampires.
+Production began in March 2024 in New Zealand.